 The lender’s approval can be completed within 30 days, but may take up to 6 months or longer.
 Once we have submitted an offer on the property we will then work towards achieving a successfully negotiated transaction with your lender.

 No. You will maintain occupancy in the property for the duration of the negotiations until after a settlement has been reached.

-The Short sale process usually is not as simple as submitting offers to simply your first mortgage holder.
+The short sale process usually is not as simple as submitting offers to simply your first mortgage holder.
 Typically, borrowers also have junior lienholders, and/or third party liens including mechanic liens, credit card liens, judgment liens, tax liens, HOA liens and other encumbrances associated with a default on their first mortgage.
 JT Legal Group will conduct successful negotiations with any and all lienholders during the Short Sale process.
-Thus, JT Legal Group’s services run towards all of the following:

 You will not!
 On January 1, 2011, the senate bill (SB-931) was passed, which ensures the homeowner that they will no longer need to worry about their lender seeking a deficiency judgment after a Short-sale.
 This bill was extended on Jan 1, 2014.

 Jack Ter-Saakyan has been a member of the California State Bar since 2009.
 Mr. Ter-Saakyan strives to provide each client with an informed understanding of the client’s legal rights, obligations, and options.
 Mr. Ter-Saakyan zealously advocates on behalf of his clients during all stages of his client’s cases.